Engineering Board of Governors Scholarship

-The University of St. Thomas School of Engineering will offer one $10,000 scholarship to an entering first year student who has excelled both inside and outside the classroom while in high school and intends to pursue a degree in engineering starting in fall 2017.
+The University of St. Thomas School of Engineering will offer one $10,000 scholarship to an entering first-time, first-year student who has excelled both inside and outside the classroom while in high school and intends to pursue a degree in engineering starting in fall 2020.
 This award is renewable for three more years for a total of $40,000.

-- Applicants must be accepted to attend St. Thomas as an undergraduate in the fall of 2017.
+- Applicants must apply and be admitted to St. Thomas as a first-time, first-year undergraduate in the fall of 2020.

 Recipients must maintain a 3.0 institutional GPA to renew their scholarships.
 Scholarships may be renewed for three years.

-Students who have been admitted to the University of St. Thomas and met the scholarship eligibility requirements listed above will be invited to submit an online scholarship application and essay.
+Students who meet the scholarship eligibility requirements listed above are encouraged to submit an online scholarship application and essay.

 Deadline for online scholarship applications, including your essay and list of accomplishments.